sriyash421/openpi/README.md

-# instructions for training on libero:
+# Instructions for training on LIBERO:
 First follow the repo install instructions.
 Setup UV in a virtual environment in this repo before uv installing things:
 `uv venv`